orbeon/orbeon-forms-doc/form-runner/component/attachment.md

 ## Accepted mediatypes

-By default the component accepts any mediatype.
+By default, the component accepts any mediatype.

 [SINCE Orbeon Forms 2017.1]